rgriola/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe

-demo game made with Gemini
+This project is a simple Tic-Tac-Toe game built with HTML, CSS, and JavaScript. ...